chr-dev16/DS_ML_DL_projects/README.md

 # DS_ML_DL_projects

-I contributed to various projects in the areas of Data Science, Machine Learning, Deep Learning during my studies.
+I contributed to various projects in the areas of Data Science, Machine Learning, and Deep Learning during my studies.
 This is a collection of some of them.

 ##  Business Data Analytics